 Odor is what informs those around you that you have a problem with your bowel or bladder control.
-It is what forces the incontinent person to become recluse.
+It is what forces the incontinent person to become isolated and avoid others.
 This was also the case with patients with colostomies before good stoma appliances became available.
-Since the output could not be directly controlled, attention was turned to control of the odor.
+Since the output could not be directly controlled, attention was turned to odor control.

 There were several ways in which odor was addressed, including changes in diet and medication.
 The medications used were charcoal in various forms, which is still used commonly today, and a product that is seldom seen today, chlorophyllin.